slyedoc/sly_ref/readme.md

 python ../ComfyUI/main.py --lowvram --output-directory art/output --user-directory art/user --input-directory art/input
 ```

-You should be able to open ComfyUI ```http://127.0.0.1:8188/``` and start by trying few workflows in [workspaces](art/user/default/workflows/) though you will have to use ComfyUI-Manager to install missing stuff, download missing models from [Hugging Face](https://huggingface.co/) and [civitai]https://civitai.com/
+You should be able to open ComfyUI ```http://127.0.0.1:8188/``` and start by trying few workflows in [workspaces](art/user/default/workflows/) though you will have to use ComfyUI-Manager to install missing stuff, download missing models from [Hugging Face](https://huggingface.co/) and [civitai](https://civitai.com/)

+I would start with the [lora workflow](art/user/default/workflows/lora.json)

 # Finally